 If we’re ever unlucky enough to wind up in a hospital, we all hope for the best treatment and a quick recovery.
 But what if the hospital was crippled while trying to save your life?
 In September, a hospital in Dusseldorf experienced a ransomware attack that led to a patient’s death.
 Hospitals are easy targets for hackers, putting our privacy and even physical safety at serious risk.

-The attack began when hackers encrypted the servers of the University Hospital of Dusseldorf, which forced personnel to redirect emergency patients to other facilities.
+The attack began when hackers used malware to encrypt the servers of the University Hospital of Dusseldorf, which forced personnel to redirect emergency patients to other facilities.
 Unfortunately, one woman died before receiving her treatment, making this the first ever death linked to ransomware.

 Reports say that the ransom demand might have been accidental as it was addressed to a nearby university rather than the hospital.
 However, this is no consolation for the woman’s family and no exoneration of the hackers’ actions.